-Four meetings were held with the Steering Committee, which was composed of community members representing diverse interests, including the local business community, recreation and trail interests, environmental groups, and representatives from other community boards and commissions.
+A total of seven meetings were held with the Steering Committee, which was composed of members from the Parks and Recreation Board, Planning Commission, and City Council, all of which represent diverse interests, including the local business community, recreation and trail interests, and environmental groups.
 The Steering Committee's role was to act as a sounding board and provide feedback and advice on various elements of the planning process.
-The role of the Steering Committee was significant and the meetings were instrumental in helping to determine the direction and priorities for the future of Fruita with respect to parks, trails, and recreation.
+The role of the Steering Committee was significant, and the meetings were instrumental in helping to determine the direction and priorities for the future of Fruita with respect to parks, trails, open space, and recreation.

-The Technical Advisory Committee (TAC), which consisted of staff from the City of Fruita, Colorado

-State Parks, Bureau of Land Management (BLM), National Park Service, Mesa County, Mesa County Valley School District 51, and the Colorado Riverfront Commission, served as the primary advisory group on technical issues; the group met twice during the process.
+The Technical Advisory Committee (TAC), which consisted of staff from the City of Fruita, Colorado State Parks, Bureau of Land Management (BLM), National Park Service, Mesa County, Mesa County Valley School District 51, and the Colorado Riverfront Commission, served as the primary advisory group on technical issues.
+The TAC also provided input to ensure that the planning efforts associated with the POST Plan were in alignment with planning efforts in the respective agencies and organizations.
+The group met three times during the process.